-- a) When a switch is included at the coast earth station, test lines as defined in Recommendation O.111) [6] should be provided at the coast earth station for access by ship earth station via maritime satellite circuits. - b) When a switch is not included at the coast earth station, test lines as defined in Recommendation O.11 [6] are desirable at the international switching centre to which a ship earth station may gain access.
+- a) When a switch is included at the coast earth station, test lines as defined in Recommenda- tion 0.111) [6] should be provided at the coast earth station for access by ship earth station via maritime satellite circuits. - b) When a switch is not included at the coast earth station, test lines as defined in Recommendation 0.11 [6] are desirable at the international switching centre to which a ship earth station may gain access.